Flight compensation: the basics

 - The third category is a bit tricky: flights that enter the EU on an EU-registered carrier.

 Sometimes, it’s not clear where your carrier is registered and you may not know, at a glance, whether the flight falls under the Regulation.

 By the way, as far as the Regulation is concerned, it applies to the 28 EU Member States and Guadeloupe, French Guiana, Martinique, Reunion, Mayotte, Saint Martin (French Antilles), the Azores, Madeira, the Canary Islands, Iceland, Norway, and Switzerland.

 What exactly is a disrupted flight?

 Now that we know what the law is where it applies, we should talk about disrupted flights.
-They are broken down into three categories: delayed flights, cancelled flights and overbooked flights.
+They are broken down into three categories: delayed flights, canceled flights and overbooked flights.
 However, not every flight that is late to leave is considered to be a delayed flight under the law – and other qualifications exist.

 - Delayed flight: late to land by 3 or more hours

 - Canceled flight: flight is canceled less than 14 days prior to departure.

 - Overbooked flight: you were made to leave the flight because the airline sold more tickets than there were seats.

 For a flight to be considered delayed, it has to be late by 3 or more hours.
 The thing to note here is that it doesn’t matter how late the flight was to leave.
 It is only considered delayed if it was late to land by 3 hours or more.
 Since planes can make up for some of the lost time in the air, a flight that was late to depart by somewhat more than 3 hours can still arrive less than 3 hours late and be considered not delayed.